 Graded Specs Page

 Once satisfied with the final product, provide the manufacturer with a graded specs page.
 This page explains how to scale each garment so that the fit is the same for each size.
 Illustrate graded specs through a chart of POMs (Points of Measure) for your product in all sizes.

 That’s everything that goes into a tech pack!
-To get started today, download the production checklist we use with all of our clients today – and we’ll throw in our costing template, fabric & trim directory, and development cheatsheet too.
+To get started today, [thrive_2step id=’14834′]download the low/no minimum fabric & trim directory[/thrive_2step] we use with all of our clients to help give them a head start.